Surya Bonaly: Personal life

 In 1990, the Chicago Tribune reported that Bonaly ate a macrobiotic diet with no fish or meat.
 In 2006, the Citizen Times, a newspaper in Asheville, North Carolina, named Bonaly in its list of elite athletes who were vegetarians.

-Bonaly resided in the U.S. since 1997, first in Boston and then starting in 1999, in Las Vegas, Nevada, where she also trained while not touring.
+Bonaly has resided in the U.S. since 1997, first in Boston and then starting in 1999, in Las Vegas, Nevada, where she also trained while not touring.
 While living in Las Vegas, she met skating coach Peter Biver.
 In 2016, she moved to Minnesota to be near Biver and to coach figure skaters.
 As of 2019, Bonaly was engaged to Biver; he was interviewed for BBC's Outook Podcast.
 They did pairs skating together, including moves like the death spiral, and went to roller skating rinks during their dates.
 She became an American citizen in January 2004, when she was living in Las Vegas.
 She was able to retain her French citizenship.
 She skated for the first time as an American citizen in April 2004, at a Champions on Ice performance in Boston.
 In 2010, Bonaly served as the cultural attaché for the Monaco consulate in Las Vegas.

 In 2007, Bonaly appeared in a poster made by PETA protesting Canada's seal hunt and the fur trade.
 She also was part of a delegation, which included other international celebrities, from the Society for the Protection of Animals, who met with the president of France, Nicolas Sarkozy, to address the abolition of bullfighting and to prohibit attendance at bullfighting events by children under the age of 16.
 In 2010, Bonaly met with Princess Caroline of Monaco, who recognized her for her "successful fundraising" for the World Association of Children's Friends (AMADE), a children's charity organization founded by Princess Grace of Monaco.
 Bonaly was a member of the federal council of the French Federation of Ice Sports from 2010 to 2014 and was the ambassador of "France of Talents and Colors", an association that fought against racism, violence, and discrimination in sport.

 In 2019, Bonaly was featured in the Netflix documentary series Losers, which explores the lives of individuals who bounced back from loss or perceived failure.
 Also in 2019, she was awarded the Insignia of Knight, Commander of the Legion of Honour.
 In 2022, Bonaly co-wrote a children's book, Fearless Heart: An Illustrated Biography of Surya Bonaly, with Frank Murphy and illustrated by Anastasia Magloire Williams.
-The reviewer stated that the book was "a tad uneven", probably due to the poetic nature of the text, although it had "standout illustrations".
+The reviewer stated that the book was "a tad uneven", likely due to its poetic nature, though it had "standout illustrations".

+As of 2025, Bonaly was receiving treatment for breast cancer.
+In November 2025, over the course of four days and while Bonaly was in Minnesota helping her mother, who was being treated for lung, breast, and sternum cancer, Bonaly's Las Vegas home was raided by burglars.
+They stole her collection of medals, as well as breaking windows, tearing down cameras, and cutting the Wi-Fi connection.
+Bonaly reported the robbery to the Las Vegas Metropolitan Police Department.